-I have had plenty of time on my hands here the last 4 months, being unemployed an all, so I figured I'd do me some investigating ofsome of the Trucking Schools around my hometown.
+I have had plenty of time on my hands here the last four months, being unemployed an' all, so I figured I'd do me some investigating into some of the Trucking Schools around my hometown.
 At last count there were 13 within a 100 mile range of here.

 Now to avoid lawsuits and other stuff that get our excellent (Bullshit Meter has just jumped off the scale) "Justice System" involved, I shall refrain from naming names.

 My investigation only took a week.
 It was an easy thing to accomplish since I went to the targeted school and simply asked, "What would it take to get my CDL Class A?"
 (Grin wink wink).
 And being I was also going to targeted trucking companies near the schools to find a job, I killed two birds with one stone.

 You may be askin' me why I did this...and I'm glad you did.
 I learned to drive in "The School of Hard Knocks."
 For those of you who haven't a clue what that school is, gemme a minute, I'll explain.

 Before CDLs, anyone able to shift a manual transmission and push in a clutch could drive a truck on this nation's highways.
 That was both a good thing and bad thing.
 Good, because most people were never given a chance to learn how to shift 18 forward gears and 3 reverse, or a 2-stick split-axle, or a Triplex, and God forbid a Quadraplex.
 Just hearing the names of these transmissions would put second thoughts into most people not serious about driving a 40 ton rig at highway speed, or through tight turns on a mountain road, or for that matter steady up and down shifting in a city.
 Also, most companies could not afford to keep up repairs on a fleet of rigs that were constantly being tore up by rookie drivers.